natalie-cheng/Skys-Odyssey/README.md

 3. Switch elemental state to fire.
 Shoot fireballs to defeat vorax.
 4. Find crystal.
 Go collect crystal.

-This core loop serves aethetic goals how?

 ## Gameplay
 This game is intended to be played with a keyboard.
-There are additional instructions in the INSTRUCTIONS.txt file.
+There are additional instructions in the INSTRUCTIONS.pdf file.
 * Use the arrows or WASD keys to move.
 * Press TAB to toggle between elemental states.
 * Press SPACE to use an ability.
 Each element has a different ability.